LucasRothe/Expo/README.txt

  + Q: Expo does not read my input file!
    A: Make sure that your file fit the file extension requirements.

- + Q: While extracting my data the program crashed and were closed.
+ + Q: While extracting my data the program crashed and was closed.
    A: Your data set probably contains a value which does not correspond to the read-in format.
       Often this value is slightly longer than the majority of the values.
 If it is possible, the format should be adjusted.